-Yesterday, I came across a question on a social platform that weighs the odds of future events happening one way or the other.
-The question was "Will Oil reach $80 sometime this year?".
+Yesterday, I came across a question in a social platform which weighs odds of future events happening one way or the other.
+The question was “Will Oil reach $80 sometime this year?”.
 You identify and weigh the pros and cons and you come up with the odds.
-But before answering that question there, I think I'm going to give it a try here first.
+But before answering that question there, I think I’m going to give it a try here first.

 The red moving average has been broken